Introduction

 This chapter describes all you need to know to write an applet.
 Because we currently only support Rust for writing applets, this guide only describes Rust usage.

-You need to have set the repository up according to the quick start instructions to be able to continue.
+You need to have the Wasefire CLI installed according to the quick start instructions to be able to continue.

 Create a new applet